johnnywoo/beholder/README.md

    + [`parse`](#parse)
    + [Settings](#settings)

 ## Usage

-For a quick start, use the ready-made docker container:
+For a quick start, use Docker:

     docker run --rm -ti johnnywoo/beholder:0.1.189 beholder --config 'from timer; to stdout'